MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/03-Ex1-1-use-chat-define-project-framework.md

 6. Open the file in Word and review it.
 Verify that it contains all the requested information.

+7. On the **Home** tab ribbon, select **Copilot**.
+In the Copilot pane, verify the **Edit with Copilot** icon appears next to the plus (+) sign in the prompt field.
+If you don’t see it, select the plus sign and then select **Edit with Copilot** in the drop-down menu.
+The icon should now appear in the prompt field.

-7. In reviewing the document, you feel that it could use some visuals to enhance a few of the sections.
-Ask Copilot in Word to suggest some images, charts, or SmartArt graphics that can enhance the content.
+8. After reviewing the document, you feel that it could use some visuals to enhance a few of the sections.
+Ask Copilot to suggest some images, charts, or SmartArt graphics that can enhance the content in the document.

-8. From the list of suggestions, select one that you would like Copilot to generate and ask it to generate that image.
+9. From the list of suggestions, select one that you would like Copilot to generate and ask it to generate that image.

    > [!NOTE]
    > Due to time constraints and the time it takes Copilot to generate images, limit your request to one image.

-9. After Copilot generates your requested image, ask it to insert the image into the document for you.
-Originally, Copilot in Word didn’t have the ability to directly insert images into documents.
-However, features are continually being added to Copilot in Word, so by the time you perform this exercise, it might be able to insert the image for you.
-If it still can’t insert the image, then feel free to follow the step-by-step instructions it provides to insert the image into your document if you so choose.
+10. If Copilot indicates that it can’t generate or insert an image while Agent Mode is enabled (or it might refer to **Edit with Copilot** depending on your version), select the **Edit with Copilot** icon in the prompt field.
+Doing so exits **Edit with Copilot** mode.
+Then resubmit your prompt asking Copilot to generate your selected image.

+11. Place your cursor in the document where you want Copilot to insert the image.
+Once Copilot generates the image in the Copilot pane, hover over the image and select the plus (+) sign that appears.
+Doing so inserts the image into the document at the location of your cursor.

+12. If you had to exit **Edit with Copilot** mode to generate the image, then Return to **Edit with Copilot** mode by selecting the plus sign in the prompt field and then selecting **Edit with Copilot** in the drop-down menu.

-10. Finally, you feel that a Question and Answer (Q&A) section would be helpful for leadership.
-Ask Copilot to create a Q&A section and generate potential questions and answers based on the document content for study or review.
+13. Finally, you feel that a Question and Answer (Q&A) section would be helpful for leadership.
+Place your cursor at the end of the document, which is where you want Copilot to insert the Q&A section.
+Then ask Copilot to add a Q&A section in the document that includes potential questions and answers based on the document content.

-11. Review the Q&A section that Copilot generated in the Copilot pane.
-If you’re satisfied with it, proceed to the next step.
-However, if you feel the questions and answers simply rephrase existing document bullets, then ask Copilot to generate a different set of questions that provoke deeper thinking, challenge assumptions, or connect the project to broader contexts.
+14. Review the Q&A section that Copilot inserted in the document.
+While it looks OK, you feel that some of the questions and answers simply rephrase existing document bullets.
+To enhance the Q&A material, ask Copilot to generate a different set of questions and answers that provoke deeper thinking, challenge assumptions, or connect the project to broader contexts.

-12. When you’re satisfied with a set of questions and answers, then select the **Add to doc (+)** icon.

-   > [!CAUTION]
-   > When you select the **Add to doc (+)** icon, Copilot inserts the content at the location of your cursor in the document.
-Therefore, before you select the **Add to doc (+)** icon, verify your cursor is located where you want the new Q&A section inserted; for example, either before or after the Source Mapping appendix.
+15. Review the enhanced Q&A section.
+The deeper questions and insights are much more to your liking.
+Before you wrap up this document, review the suggested prompts that are displayed at the end of the Copilot pane.
+If you’re interested in making one of the suggested changes, then select the associated prompt and submit the request now.

-13. You plan to use this document in Task 3 as the basis for an executive presentation.
+16. You plan to use this document in Task 3 as the basis for an executive presentation, so make note of the file name in your OneDrive.